 The Office of Campus Programming and Leadership helps organize new clubs and coordinates leadership development, helps with the management of major campus programs and manages the Camp Synergy low ropes course.

-The office provides resources and support to over 50 clubs and organizations on campus and directly advises the Inter-Greek Council (IGC), the Enterprise Yearbook, the Crew Club, and the Coordinators for Activities and Programming Events (CAPE).
+The office advises the Inter-Greek Council (IGC), Senior Week, the Enterprise Yearbook, and the Coordinators for Activities and Programming Events (CAPE).
 It provides information and guidance on planning and presenting events and programs, prepares an activities calendar and keeps the roster of organizations.
-Visit the SNHU website for a complete listing of clubs and organizations.
+There are more than 50 clubs recognized on campus.
+Visit the SNHU website for a complete listing.